1695 Linfen earthquake: Damage and casualties

-At Linfen, where the maximum intensity was X–XI, many dwelling in villages were destroyed, killing their inhabitants.
+At Linfen, where the maximum intensity was X–XI, many dwellings in villages were destroyed, killing their inhabitants.
 The shock knocked down structures in the city, including walls, temples, towers, homes, and warehouses.
-According to one account, more than 40,000 homes were destroyed in the quake.
+According to one account, more than 40,000 homes were destroyed.
 Conflagrations were started and the ground erupted black-colored water, killing many.
 More than 60 villagers died at a settlement in Linfen when temples and homes collapsed.
 In another village, more than 80 of the 180 inhabitants died due to collapsing structures.
 The shock collapsed entire cave homes and buried many people.
 In Xinjian Village, Xiangling County, 7,000 people died.
 Many more livestock were also killed.
 In the aftermath, only a handful of homes, government buildings, temples and education institutions survived.
 Linfen lost at least 28,000 residents or 16 percent of its population.
 The city accounted for 53 percent of the total death toll.
 Reports of damage also came from Hebei, Gansu, and Jiangsu provinces.
 An official report in 1875 stated that 52,600 people died, but a monument from the Yuan dynasty placed that figure at 176,365.
-Ground effects caused by the quake are still visible today.
+Ground effects associated with the earthquake are still visible today.
 At Dongputou and Xiputou villages in the Xiangcheng District, a large valley, splitting villages into two.
 The Tongli canal, a source of water for agriculture in the region, was destroyed during the tremors.

 Response

-Kangxi Emperor, the third emperor of the Qing dynasty, was briefed about the devastation brought by the quake.
+Kangxi Emperor, the third emperor of the Qing dynasty, was briefed about the devastation.
 He appointed ministers and government officials to survey the affected area.
 A disaster relief team was dispatched to conduct rescue and relief efforts.
-Kangxi provided relief fund to help the victims of the earthquake and rebuild damaged cities.
+Kangxi provided relief funds to help the victims of the earthquake and rebuild damaged cities.
 Taels of silver were given to each deceased individual.
 In Linfen, a total of 36,212 taels were handled out.
 Donations requested by the Minister of Relief from all government officials amounted to 4,594,200 taels of silver and were used to rebuild homes.
 Funds for the reconstruction of towns and the city structure were allocated by the government.
 Soldiers patrolled the area to prevent crimes and disorderly conduct.